AI SDK

 • status"completed" or "incomplete" based on response content

-• tool_calls — Tool invocations with name, arguments, results, and source (MCP, frontend, or backend)
+• tool_calls — Tool invocations with name, arguments, and results.
+MCP tool calls are explicitly tagged with tool_source: "mcp"

 • total_steps — Number of reasoning/tool steps in the response